ElArtista50/vBoxServerMonitor/README.md

 # vBoxServerMonitor
-Monitor Software for Virtualized Servers with VirtualBox
+Monitor Software for Virtualized Servers with VirtualBox.Restart the server if it hangs.